-Billirubin test solution

-Dissolve 2 mg of billirubin powder & make upto 100 ml with DI water
+Billirubin test solution: Dissolve 2 mg of billirubine powder & make upto 100 ml with DI water

-Billirubin test solution :

-Dissolve 4 mg of billirubin powder & make upto 100 ml with DI water
+Billirubin test solution: Dissolve 4 mg of billirubine powder & make upto 100 ml with DI water

-One molecule of bilirubin reacts with two molecules of diazotized sulfanilic acid (diazo mix) in an acid solution to form two purple azobilirubin molecules (560 nm).
-Direct bilirubin reacts in water as well as with acceletor (e.g. caffeine, methanol), while indirect bilirubin react only in presence of acceletor.
+One molecule of bilirubin reacts with two molecules of diazotized sulfanilic acid in an acid solution to form two purple azobilirubin molecules (560 nm).
+While direct bilirubin reacts in water as well as methanol medium, indirect bilirubin react only in presence of methanol.